vuxtra/mcp-jive/README.md

 - **Server not starting**: Check Python 3.9+ and LanceDB database permissions
 - **IDE not connecting**: Verify MCP extension installed and `--stdio` flag used
-- **Tools not appearing**: Check tool mode setting and restart IDE
+- **Tools not appearing**: Restart IDE and verify MCP extension is properly configured
 - **Database errors**: Ensure `data/lancedb` directory is writable
-- **Memory issues**: Switch to consolidated mode if experiencing performance problems
+- **Memory issues**: Restart the server if experiencing performance problems

 ### Community & Resources